cca-io/rescript-react-intl/README.md

 npm install --save rescript-react-intl
 ```

-Note: If you need version of the bindings that still supports the old Reason syntax, use the old package name `bs-react-intl` instead.
+Note: If you need a version of the bindings that still supports the old Reason syntax, use the old package name `bs-react-intl` instead.

 ## Examples